Edward Jones Review: What to Know When Choosing a Financial Advisor

 1. Templated portfolios

-New clients are asked to take a quiz, which covers their age, risk tolerance, income needs, and total portfolio value.
+New clients are asked to take a quiz which covers their age, risk tolerance, income needs, and total portfolio value.
 Based on their answers, and what service tier they select, they will be placed into a pre-built investment strategy (known as a “model”).

 Edward Jones advisors are confined to using these templated models — they do not have the freedom or investment options to build unique plans.

-2. Low-touch service plans
+2. Low-touch service model

 3. Fees not aligned with investors' interests